JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

-# VVMW Documentation
+# VizVid Documentation
 Welcome!
-VVMW is a general-purpose video player wrapper for use in VRChat.
+VizVid is a general-purpose video player wrapper for use in VRChat.
 It aims to cover many use cases, from watch-together video/live stream player in lounges, to large event venue for music performances, or even booths for exhibitions or showcases.
 Due to its target customers, it has a flexible architecture, just like a factory made electronic but with a easy to open back lid, make it easier to let users mess them around for their needs.

 ## What's Out of Box?
 First, you will find a prefab named "VVMW" sitting in its folder, this is mostly everything you need to setup your player.
 You may just drag this prefab into your world scene, just adjust the screen size and the position of the audio source and you are good to go.
 If you want to keep everything simple, you can stop reading this documentation from here.